composer/composer/doc/03-cli.md

 * **--no-dev:** Disables auditing of require-dev packages.
 * **--format (-f):** Audit output format.
 Must be "table" (default), "plain", "json", or "summary".
 * **--locked:** Audit packages from the lock file, regardless of what is currently in vendor dir.
+* **--abandoned:** Behavior on abandoned packages.
+Must be "ignore", "report", or "fail".
+See also [audit.abandoned](06-config.md#abandoned).
+Passing this flag will override the config value and the environment variable.

 ## help